kensmith/ai/README.md

 $ ai
 ```

-Nb -- Not all of the OpenAI models work.
+Nb &mdash; Not all of the OpenAI models work.
 For example, none of the
 o1-* models work.
 Their flagship gpt-4o works.

 ### Ask a question